sheyooo/blog/content/blog/fizz-buzz/index.md

 shortBrief: Solve the FizzBuzz challenge without using any conditional statements.
 ---

-When you start learning to code, you'll come accross different kinds of practice problems to help learn better.
+When you start learning to code, you’ll come accross different kinds of practice problems that will help you understand programming concepts better.
 A very popular one is the <a href="https://en.wikipedia.org/wiki/Fizz_buzz" target="_blank" rel="noopener noreferrer">FizzBuzz</a> task.

 Solving it the normal way gets boring, so here we're going to look at how much harder the challenge can get.